 Unnecessary return visits

-Fewer errors mean fewer change orders, fewer delays, and better overall cost control.
-While no roofing project is immune to unexpected issues, technology dramatically reduces avoidable ones.
+Fewer errors mean fewer change orders, fewer delays, and better cost control overall.

-Roof work always carries some risk, but technology helps reduce unnecessary exposure.
+Roofing work will always involve some level of risk, but technology helps minimize unnecessary exposure.

 Lower risk of accidental damage